rokeller/aqua/README.md

 - No retry -- i.e. try once and then stop.
 - Simple Retry -- i.e. try N times with a static wait time between tries.
 - Linear Back-Off -- i.e. try N times with linear increasing wait times based on a configurable base wait time.
-- Exponentional Back-Off -- i.e. try N times with exponetionally increasing wait times based on a configurable base wait time.
+- Exponential Back-Off -- i.e. try N times with exponentially increasing wait times based on a configurable base wait time.
 - (Planned:) Add Jitter -- i.e. a strategy which adds jitter to the wait times of any other strategy (e.g. the exponential back-off) to introduce some variation for competing consumers.

 ## Stay tuned ...